Setting the Server Side Cron (Linux Cron)

 at the start of the command, for example /usr/local/bin/php

 The path to the PHP executable can generally be found in your hosting's cPanel > Advanced > Cron Jobs.
-If you are unsure about this, please reach out to your hosting support to confirm the path to use for PHP, as well as confirming the location of the file and root directory for the rest of the command.
+If you are unsure about this, please reach out to your hosting support to confirm the path to use for PHP, as well as confirm the location of the file and root directory for the rest of the command.